NTSB Identification: CEN13FA143

 Injuries: 4 Fatal.

 On January 24, 2013, about 1345 central standard time, a Raytheon Aircraft Company (RAC) A-36 Bonanza, N980SS, impacted trees and terrain in a wooded area near Richwood, Louisiana, while on an instrument approach for landing at the Monroe Regional Airport (KMLU), Monroe, Louisiana.
 The commercial pilot and three passengers were fatally injured.
-The airplane was destroyed by the impact and a post-crash fire.
-The airplane was registered to, and operated by Central Flying Services, Inc., under the provisions of 14 Code of Federal Regulations Part 91, Subpart K as a fractional ownership personal flight.
-Instrument meteorological conditions prevailed, and an instrument flight rules flight plan had been filed.
+The airplane was destroyed by the impact forces and a postcrash fire.
+The airplane was registered to, and operated per Central Flying Service, Inc., under the provisions of 14 Code of Federal Regulations Part 91, as a personal flight.
+Instrument meteorological conditions prevailed, and an instrument flight rules flight plan was filed and active.
 The flight originated from Beaumont Municipal Airport (KBMT), Beaumont, Texas, at 1225, and was destined for KMLU.

 Index for Jan2013 | Index of months